ceargm/ceargm/README.md

 ## Hi there!
 - ✨ I'm Grace Faith Musa

-- 🔭 I’m currently working on creating my personal website and an autobiography for our school project
+- 🔭 I'm currently working on creating a system with a database for our school project, AND I DON'T EVEN HAVE ANY IDEA ABOUT HOW TO USE stuff like SQL to store data. :>

-- 💬 Ask me anything

 <!--